Marine Ecosystems & Processes

 |Practical classes and workshops||

-Three practical sessions lasting a total of 13 contact hours.
-This is split into three practicals: (1) a 5 hour practical in which students, working in groups, develop a survey questionnaire.
-(2) A 5 hour practical in which students analyse their survey results and draft a group presentation.
-(3) A 3 hour practical in which student groups present the results of their student surveys.
+Four practical sessions lasting a total of 12 contact hours.
+This is split into three practicals: (1) a 6 hour online or computing-room based practical in which students explore data on the statistical software R. (2) A 2 hour computing-room based practical in which students analyse their data.
+(3) A 1 hour practical workshop in which student learn about poster making.
 (4) A 3 hour practical in which students present their posters.
+Five 1 hour online or classroom based tutorials/Q&A sessions give students assistance in solving problems with R, poster making and the course overall.

 - Literacy - Proficiency in reading and writing through a variety of media